jperkel/mymanuscript/manuscript.md

 f <- fibonacci(26)
 ```

 Manubot automatically numbers figures and tables, and allows authors to reference those objects using identifiers.
 For instance, the first 26 Fibonacci numbers are shown in Table @tbl:tbl1.
-(The preceding number was automatically generated and inserted.)
+(The preceding number was automatically generated and inserted.)[@doi:10.1038/d41586-019-03632-y]

 | No. | Fib.
 No. | No. | Fib.
 No. |
 |:----|:--------:|:----|:--------:|